-Your T.A. will conduct tutorials, hold scheduled office hours and respond to your emails.
+Your T.A. will hold scheduled office hours and respond to your emails.
 Please be judicious in your use of email.
 Use it only for questions that are brief and specific.
 Before sending a question by email, be sure to check the course outline to see if an answer is already available.
 Emails should not be seen as an alternative to doing the assigned reading or attending lectures.
+Your T.A. will not provide answers to questions pertaining to content/announcements made in class.
 Expect to receive a response from your T.A. within three working days.
-For more in-depth discussions of the lectures, readings, tests and position papers, take advantage of your T.A.'s tutorials and office hours.
+For more in-depth discussions of the lectures, readings, tests and position papers, take advantage of your T.A.'s office hours.